 For Casino Royale‘s first casino scene at the One&Only Ocean club in the Bahamas that introduces James Bond as a master poker player, Daniel Craig’s Bond wears a dark navy silk twill shirt made for the film.
-The button-front shirt is worn with an one-piece collar and has a straight hem with short side vents.
-The sleeves are long with button cuffs and the shirt has a breast pocket.
+The button-front shirt is worn with an one-piece camp collar and has a straight hem with short side vents.
+The sleeves are long with button cuffs and the shirt has a rounded breast pocket.

 Though the shirt looks black, it was described by costume designer Lindy Hemming as “heavy navy blue”, and from the costume card the swatch is a very dark navy that looks black in all but direct sunlight.
 No hint of blue shows on screen due to the dimly and warmly lit scenes.

 Silk is a somewhat odd choice for the scene, but it looks nice on screen.
 A cotton or linen shirt would be far more comfortable in the heat and humidity but would not look as presentable as heavy silk.